Author : Mary-Anne Bowring

-It?s likely that this won? t be the last pandemic many of us experience in our lifetimes.
-So Alison makes a good point when she says whether or not the homes we rent and sell would pass a? lockdown test?, should be part of the way we think about and design our properties.
+Is it? likely that this won? t be the last pandemic many of us experience in our lifetimes.
+So Alison makes a good point when she says whether the homes weren't and sell would pass a? lockdown test? should be part of the way we think about and design our properties.

-Our view at Ringley is that, as the High Street continues to collapse and we prove that working differently is an option, our call to re-purpose the ground floor of buildings for co-working, community and amenity space is as important as ever.
-Maybe even more so now that lockdown has helped many of us realise there is a different way to run our businesses.
+Our view at Ringley is that, as the High Street continues to collapse and we prove that working differently is an option, our call to re-purpose the ground floor of buildings for co-working, community, and amenity space is as important as ever.
+Maybe even more so now that the lockdown has helped many of us realize there is a different way to run our businesses.

 Why not READ our Planet Rent Blog too: blog.planetrent.co.uk